Mamiololo01/Fundamental_of_Docker/README.md

 adding the current user to the docker group to be able to run the docker command

 sudo usermod -aG docker ${USER}

-docker --version

-The Docker CLI

-Pulling Images and Running Containers

 testing the entire installing

 docker --version

 docker version